Quantum-Accelerators/template/docs/code/source.md

 !!!
 Note

-    For any subfolder within `src/MyPackageName`, you must have an `__init__.py` file, which will tell Python that this is a module you can import.
+    For any subfolder within `src/<MyPackageName>` containing Python code, you must have an `__init__.py` file, which will tell Python that this is a module you can import.

 ## Docstrings